kseo/untyped/README.md

 # Implementation Details

-* The representation of a variable is a number - its De Bruijn index
+* The representation of a variable is a number - its De Brujin index
 * Evaluation performs substitution
 * Pretty printer removes redundant parenthesis